 A Different Pond by Bao Phi, illustrated by Thi Bui

 Step into the shoes of a young boy who wakes up early to go fishing with his dad.
-As they fish for their dinner that evening, Bao’s helps his dad build a fire and put the fish in a bucket.
-His dad mentions fishing in a pond in his home country of Vietnam.
-Then the two return home so his dad can go to work.
-The illustrations and prose helps us feel the stillness of the early morning hours and the strong bond between father and son.
-Later, the entire family will gather together to eat the morning’s catch.
+As they fish for their dinner that evening, Bao helps his dad build a fire and put the fish in a bucket.
+While they’re together, Bao’s dad remembers fishing in a pond in his home country of Vietnam.
+The blue-black illustrations and precise prose help us feel the stillness of the early morning hours and the strong bond between father and son.
+Later that night, the entire family gathers together to eat the morning’s catch.
 This moving autobiographical picture book of an immigrant family gives us much to appreciate and ponder.
-I’m highly recommending this book for all classrooms.

 The Journey by Francesca Sanna